 DIY #2 – Ammonia

 Ammonia is a common ingredient in homemade cleaners.
-Simply mix 2 tablespoons of ammonia into 1 cup water, then rinse the stained area.
+Simply mix 2 tablespoons of ammonia into 1 cup of water, then rinse the stained area.
 Repeat as needed, then towel dry and vacuum away the excess water.

 DIY #3 – Hydrogen Peroxide